Finding Extrema from GraphsIn Exercises 7–10, find the absolute e... | Channels for Pearson+

 1

-Identify the endpoints of the graph.
-The graph starts at the point (0, 5) and ends at the point (2, 0).
+First, identify the endpoints of the graph.
+The graph has endpoints at (-1, 1) and (1, -1).
+These points are important because absolute extrema can occur at endpoints.

-Determine the type of extrema by analyzing the graph.
-The graph is a straight line decreasing from (0, 5) to (2, 0).

-The absolute maximum value occurs at the highest point on the graph, which is at (0, 5).
+Next, observe the graph to identify any local extrema.
+Local extrema are points where the graph changes direction.
+In this graph, there is a local maximum at (0, 0) because the graph changes from increasing to decreasing.

 Verified video answer for a similar problem: